statisticalbiotechnology/maracluster/ReadMe.md

 ### Installation

-Installers for Ubuntu (`.deb` packages) can be found on the [Release page](https://github.com/statisticalbiotechnology/maracluster/releases).
+Installers for several operating systems can be found on the [Release page](https://github.com/statisticalbiotechnology/maracluster/releases).

 If you prefer to compile from source, or are running on a different operating system, [click here](#installation-from-source).